 People find that this exercise helps them clearly see if, and where, meaningfulness is absent, and decide what to do about it.

-There are many more exercises that illuminate meaningfulness in a one to one relationship in our book The Map of Meaningful Work.
+There are many more exercises that illuminate meaningfulness in a one to one relationship in the book The Map of Meaning.
 Alternatively we can run workshops for you that will help you to increase your ability to understand and create meaningful work and a meaningful life.